mojaloop/ml-inter-scheme-docs/Design/Discovery.md

 ## On Demand Discovery using local oracles
 - Scheme uses Oracles to map local identifiers to participants of the scheme
-- Identifiers for other schemes are discovered via a depth first search, but asking all participants.
+- Identifiers for other schemes are discovered via a parallel search, but asking all participants.
 Proxy participant then forward the request to the connected scheme
 - This diagram shows two connected schemes, but this design work for any number of connected schemes.

 ![Proxy pattern - On Demand Discovery with Oracles](Proxy%20pattern%20-%20On%20Demand%20Discovery%20-%20using%20Oracles.png)